Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

-The MMR (Measles, Mumps, and Rubella) Vaccine
+MMR (Measles, Mumps, and Rubella) Vaccine

 Measles and rubella can both be prevented by a vaccine.
 The two vaccines are often mixed with the vaccine for mumps, another disease that is common in childhood.
-The combined vaccine is called the MMR (Measles, Mumps, and Rubella) vaccine.
+The combined vaccine is called the MMR (measles, mumps, and rubella) vaccine.
 It's highly effective and has greatly reduced the incidence of measles and rubella.
 In developed countries these diseases are uncommon, although there have been some worrying outbreaks of measles recently which suggest that the disease may be making a comeback.
 Measles and rubella are common in many developing countries.

 Investigators were unable to duplicate Wakefield's research results.
-His work was discredited and he was accused of dishonesty.
+His work was discredited, and he was accused of dishonesty.
 He was also accused of treating some children involved in his research with callousness.
 The Lancet, the respected medical journal that had published Wakefield's report, retracted the article.
 Wakefield's name was struck off the medical register and he was barred from practicing medicine in the UK.
 Andrew Wakefield maintains that he is innocent of any wrongdoing, however.

 The video above mentions a measles outbreak that occurred in California and other states from December 2014 to February 2015.
 The outbreak is believed to have been started by an unvaccinated person who visited a Californian amusement park.
 The disease likely spread from this person to other unvaccinated people.

-A Measles Outbreak in the UK
+A Measles Outbreak in the United Kingdom

 The fear of the MMR vaccine persisted in the UK for a long time after Wakefield's work was publicized.
 As a result, until recently a large number of children and teenagers were unvaccinated against measles, mumps, and rubella.

 In 2012, a measles outbreak occurred amongst older children and teenagers in parts of the UK.
 It was blamed on the fact that children weren't vaccinated due to the Wakefield scare.
-In the past there were only a few dozen to a few hundred cases of measles each year in England.
-In 2012 there were 2,030 cases.
+In the past, there were only a few dozen to a few hundred cases of measles each year in England.
+In 2012, there were 2,030 cases.
 Fortunately, a catch-up vaccination program was successful and the number of measles cases gradually dropped.

 Since the California and UK measles outbreaks mentioned above, more have occurred in various parts of the world.
 They are still appearing and are a public health concern.
 Prevention of measles is important due to the disease itself and to the complications that may develop.